hebergonza719/Movie-Project/README.md

 The code for fresh_tomatoes.py was provided by Udacity.

-The template for this README.md was from the following post: https://discussions.udacity.com/t/readme-files-in-project-1/23524
+The template for this README.md was from the following post:

+https://discussions.udacity.com/t/readme-files-in-project-1/23524

-Other ideas that help with this README.md template came from this GitHub repository: https://github.com/SteveWooding/movie-website
+Other ideas that help with this README.md came from this GitHub repository:

+https://github.com/SteveWooding/movie-website